tomj0101/advanced-system-programming/debugging/README.md

 open http://127.0.1.1:2222/dashboard

-debugging attached to process <PID> should run as root for this kernel feature sudo gdbgui -p 2222 -r
+Debugging attached to process <PID> should run as root for this kernel feature sudo gdbgui -p 2222 -r
 [V]-> click Attach to Process -> <PID | 418268>

+Using GDBSever
+sudo apt install gdbserver

+$ gdbserver localhost:2222 ./a.out
+Process ./a.out created; pid = 732969
+Listening on port 2222
+kill -9 732965  # force to exit if CTRL+Z don't work, run this after you complete you debug code.

+$ gdbgui
+[V]-> click Connect to gdbserver -> <GBB_SERVER_IP:PORT | 127.0.0.1:2222 >

+Using rr(debugging)
+rr is a debugging tool for Linux designed to record and replay program execution.
+During the replay phase, rr provides an enhanced gdb debugging experience that supports reverse execution. rr was originally developed by Mozilla to debug Mozilla Firefox on commodity hardware and software.

+sudo apt install rr
+$ rr record -n ./a.out
+$ rr replay
+(rr) run
 ```